Coder-CH1/ExpenseTracker/README.md

-- Sqlite CRUD operations in UIkit.
+- Sqlite crud(create, read, update and delete)operations in UIkit.